 Just Enterprise

 Just Enterprise is a consortium of some of Scotland’s key social enterprise support bodies, providing a free, one-stop business support, development and learning service for social enterprise.
-The Just Enterprise consortium consists of the following specialist sector support agencies:
+Funded by Scottish Government, the 2023-27 Just Enterprise consortium consists of the following specialist sector support agencies:

 - CEIS